iheb2/PI_5eme_BANK/README.md

-## ⏳ How Did i consumed the Flask Rest Api
+## ⏳ How the Flask Rest Api was consumed
 - This is shown in the object sequence diagram of anti money laundering detector in transactions :
 ![alt text](https://github.com/iheb2/Pi_5eme_Bank/blob/master/seq1.png?raw=true)